tbfouts/antares/README.md

 3. The applications will automatically connect via the WebSocket API

+## Automated Build Process

+This project uses an automated CI/CD pipeline powered by GitHub Actions, AWS CodeBuild and Anthropic's Claude Code:

+### When Code is Pushed
+1. **GitHub Actions** automatically triggers a Boot2Qt build on AWS CodeBuild
+2. **AWS CodeBuild** cross-compiles the application for ARM64 AWS EC2 instances
+3. **Automated Packaging** creates deployment artifacts and GitHub releases

+### When Builds Fail
+The system includes **AI-powered failure analysis**:
+1. **Claude Code AI** automatically analyzes build failures and error logs
+2. **Intelligent Fixes** - Creates fix branches with code corrections when possible
+3. **Auto-PR Creation** - Generates pull requests with fixes for review
+4. **Fallback Issues** - Creates detailed issue reports when fixes aren't possible

+This dramatically reduces time from build failure to resolution, often providing working fixes within minutes of a failure.

 ## Testing
 The project includes Squish test suites located in `Cluster/tests/` for automated UI testing.
 `suite_antares-basic` contains tests developed more in line with a linear scripting, 'record-and-playback' style of test scripts.